Alex Brightman: Broadway

 Brightman first worked on Broadway in 2008, as an ensemble member and understudy in Glory Days, which closed after only one performance.
 Brightman never performed in the show.
-Thereafter, Brightman was cast as the munchkin Boq and made his Broadway debut in Wicked.
+Thereafter, in the same year, Brightman was cast as the munchkin Boq and made his Broadway debut in Wicked.
 He stayed with the show for two years.
 His next Broadway role was in 2012 in Big Fish as an ensemble member and an understudy for a main role.
 Later in 2013, Brightman was cast as Michael Wormwood in Matilda the Musical.

 In 2014, Brightman joined Andrew Lloyd Webber's musical, School of Rock, adapted from the 2003 film of the same name.
 Initially, Brightman played various roles that were meant to be played by child actors but were performed by adults for the workshops.
 Brightman was cast in the starring role of Dewey, first, in the show's concert performances, and then, in his first starring role, in the Broadway production.
 Brightman performed as Dewey Finn at the Winter Garden Theatre on Broadway.
 For this performance, Brightman received a nomination for the 2016 Tony Award for Best Actor in a Musical.
 Brightman played his final performance as Dewey on November 5, 2016 and returned to reprise the role for a limited run in April 2017.
 He returned to Broadway in 2019 to play the title role in Beetlejuice (based on the film of the same name), and reprised the role in 2022.
 He was again nominated for the Tony Award for Best Actor in a Musical at the 73rd Tony Awards ceremony.
 From August 10 to November 19, 2023, he joined Colin Donnell and Ian Shaw in The Shark Is Broken as Richard Dreyfuss.

-From January 9 to April 7, 2024, he reprised his role of Sir Lancelot in a Broadway revival of the musical Spamalot.
-Brightman is set to reprise his role as Josh Skinner in the Broadway stage production of Schmigadoon!, beginning with previews on April 4, 2026, at the Nederlander Theatre, with an official opening scheduled for April 20.
+From January 9 to April 7, 2024, he played the role of Sir Lancelot in a Broadway revival of the musical Spamalot.
+Brightman is currently playing the role of Josh Skinner in the Broadway stage production of Schmigadoon!, beginning with previews on April 4, 2026, at the Nederlander Theatre, with an official opening on April 20.